jadeforrest/blog/content/posts/2021-02-06--demo-driven-development/index.md

 I usually recommend you only do milestone planning, not project planning.
 If you're planning out an entire project, you're investing a lot of time to produce estimates on work you may never get to.

 I've written more extensively about [project plans and risk registries](/project-manager-weekly-rituals/).
+And more specific advice on [week by week project plans](/weekly-project-plans/).

 ## Step 6: Create technical plans